Neanderthal behaviour: Cannibalism

+(Note: Our results show that the Neandertals from the Troisième caverne of Goyet were butchered, with the hypothesis of their exploitation as food sources the most parsimonious explanation for the observed bone surface modifications.
+Goyet provides the first unambiguous evidence of Neandertal cannibalism in Northern Europe, and given the dates obtained on the Neandertal remains, it is most likely that they were processed by their fellow Neandertals, as no modern humans are known to have been in the region at the time.
+However, the available data make it impossible to determine whether the modifications observed on the Neandertal skeletal material represent symbolic practices or simply result from the processing of immediately available sources of food.")

 There are several instances of Neanderthals practising cannibalism across their range.
 The first example came from Krapina, Croatia, in 1899, and other examples were found at the Spanish Cueva del Sidrón and Zafarraya; and the French sites of Moula-Guercy, Les Pradelles, and La Quina.
 For the five cannibalised Neanderthals at the Grottes de Goyet, Belgium, there is evidence that the upper limbs were disarticulated, the lower limbs defleshed and also smashed (likely to extract bone marrow), the chest cavity disembowelled, and the jaw dismembered.
 There is also evidence that the butchers used some bones to retouch their tools.
 The processing of Neanderthal meat at Grottes de Goyet is similar to how they processed horse and reindeer.
-About 35% of the Neanderthals at Marillac-le-Franc, France, show clear signs of butchery, and the presence of digested teeth indicates that the bodies were abandoned and eaten by scavengers, likely hyaenas.
+About 35% of the Neanderthals at Marillac-le-Franc, France, show clear signs of butchery, and the presence of digested teeth indicates that the bodies were abandoned and eaten by scavengers, likely hyenas.

 These cannibalistic tendencies have historically been explained as ritual defleshing, pre-burial defleshing (to prevent scavengers or foul smell), acts of war, or simply food preparation.
-Because of a small number of cases, and the higher number of cut marks seen on cannibalised individuals than animals (indicating inexperience), cannibalism was probably not a very common practice.
+Because of a small number of cases and the higher number of cut marks seen on cannibalised individuals than animals (indicating inexperience), cannibalism was probably not a very common practice.
 It may have only been done in times of extreme food shortages, as in some cases in recorded human history.